ukmars/mazerunner-core/README.md

 ## Updates

-Be aware that, if you download a newer copy of the code, and simply unpack it into te same folder, you will overwrite your code and your changes will be lost.
+Be aware that, if you download a newer copy of the code, and simply unpack it into the same folder, you will overwrite your code and your changes will be lost.
 Don't be like Julian, don't do that.

 ## Contributing